Organizational Citizenship Behavior

 Discretionary behaviors and contributions in work settings that are not part of employees’ formal job descriptions (e.g., helping colleagues who have been absent, not complaining about trivial problems, and speaking favorably of the organization to outsiders), or behaviors for which employees are not formally rewarded; but are nonetheless helpful to the organization as a whole or to individual people at work, are referred to as organizational citizenship behaviors (OCBs).

-Oftentimes, engaging in OCBs is described as ‘going above and beyond the call of duty’ (Podsakoff, MacKenzie, Paine, & Bachrach, 2000).
+When you engage in OCBs, it is often described as ‘going above and beyond the call of duty’.

 Dimensions of Organizational Citizenship Behaviors

 Within the research on the OCB literature, over 30 potentially different forms of citizenship behavior have been identified as consistent with Organ’s (1988) definition of OCB.
-Podsakoff, MacKenzie, Paine, and Bachrach (2000) simplified this list of OCBs into seven dimensions:
+However, contemporary researchers have simplified this list of OCBs into Seven dimensions:

-Sportsmanship behaviors include not complaining about the occasional inconveniences of working here, not gossiping, maintaining a positive attitude even when frustrated, a willingness to sacrifice personal interest for the good of the group, and not being personally offended when others do not accept one’s ideas.
+This is the ability to accept setbacks gracefully and without complaining.
+For example, an employee who is always willing to go the extra mile, even when things are tough, is exhibiting sportsmanship.
+Other sportsmanship behaviors include not complaining about the occasional inconveniences of the working environment, not gossiping, maintaining a positive attitude even when frustrated, a willingness to sacrifice personal interest for the good of the group, and not being personally offended when others do not accept one’s ideas.
 (Podsakoff, et al., 2000).

 Organizational Compliance refers to behaviors exhibiting strict adherence to the rules and regulations of the organization, even when not being monitored.
 These behaviors reflect acceptance and internalization of the organization’s rules (Borman & Motowidlo, 1993; Graham, 1991; Smith, Organ & Near, 1983).